top of page

 Conclusion:

-The reason behind my decision to install the Mopar 2" Lift Kit was due to the Gladiator hitting the bump stops after I added a Warn Bumper and Winch.
-The increased weight was too much for the stock Fox Shocks, prompting the need for additional clearance for off-road adventures.
+You know, I decided to go for the Mopar 2" Lift Kit because my Gladiator was hitting the bump stops after I added that awesome Warn Bumper and Winch.
+Let’s be real, the extra weight was just too much for the stock Fox Shocks.
+I needed some extra clearance for those off-road adventures!

 Merch Section